William Robert Fossey Bolton

-William Robert Fossey Bolton MBE (24 May 1905 – 1973) was a transport businessman and philanthropist, who lived in the Toowoomba area of south-east Queensland, Australia.
+William Robert Fossey Bolton MBE (24 May 1905 – 1973) was a transport businessman and philanthropist, who lived in the Toowoomba area of South East Queensland, Australia.
 His efforts saw the creation of a library and art gallery focused on Australian heritage of European settlement, and his interest in preserving the memory of horse-drawn transport contributed to a museum collection.

 Personal life

 Born to Henry Fossey Bolton and Flora Grace Mackay, Bolton was one of five children – Agnes (b.
 1904), Heather (b.
 1907), Henry (b.
 1908), and Grant (b.
 1913).
-A young Bill Bolton was raised in a Brisbane suburb, before some primary school education at the town of Charleville in western Queensland.
-In sheep-farming country, the area was serviced by the horse-drawn Cobb & Co. transport company, which was to make an impression on Bolton.
+A young Bill Bolton was raised in Brisbane, before some primary school education at the town of Charleville in western Queensland.
+In sheep-farming country, the area was serviced by the horse-drawn Cobb & Co transport company, which was to make an impression on Bolton.
 In April 1918 the family, now living in the large provincial town of Toowoomba, started to experience financial hardship when the twelve-year-old Bill found the body of his father who had committed suicide.
 A scholarship allowed Bolton to attend the Toowoomba Grammar School, and in 1920, he became a junior clerk with the Queensland Government's Lands Department in Brisbane.

-In 1935, Bolton married Marion Isabel Salisbury at the Sandgate Presbyterian Church, Brisbane, and moved back to Toowoomba.
+In 1935, Bolton married Marion Isabel Salisbury at the Sandgate Presbyterian Church and moved back to Toowoomba.

 Additional to his philanthropic endeavours as a benefactor, Bolton celebrated his Mackay clan heritage and was an inaugural member of the Society of Saint Andrew of Scotland (Queensland branch).

 The strain of the legal proceedings in his business life affected his health, and Bolton died in 1973.
 His Australian heritage collections were donated to various public institutions.